Leveraging directed causal discovery to detect latent common causes: Methods

 \begin{proof} Consider the causal model of Figure~\ref{bivariate_cases}(a)\footnote{All other cases follow by a similar argument.}, which, following Lemma~\ref{lemma 1} we can write as $A=u_A$ and $B=g(u_A, u_B).$ Now, a Taylor expansion yields $B=g(u_A,0) + g'(u_A,0)u_B \,+ \text{ (higher order terms in } u_B) $, where $g'$ is the partial derivative of $g$ with respect to $u_B$.
 The assumption that the influence of the noise term $u_B$ on $B$ is small corresponds to the fact that we can drop higher order terms in $u_B$ in the above Taylor expansion.
 Hence, we can write $B=g(u_A,0) + g'(u_A,0)u_B$.
 Without loss of generality, we can assume the noise term is a Gaussian random variable with mean $0$.
 This implies that the expected value of $B$ is $B=g(u_A,0)$.
 Thus the expected value of $(A,B)$ samples is $(u_A, g(u_A,0))$.
 That is, they are both functions of the canonical common cause $u_A$ alone and can hence be identified from $A,B$ samples. \end{proof}

-The assumption underlying Lemma~\ref{lemma 3} intuitively corresponds to the requirement that fluctuations around the manifold parameterised by the canonical common cause due to latent noises are small.

-Lemma~\ref{lemma 3} implies that given the canonical causal model associated with any of the structures from Figure~\ref{bivariate_cases}, manifold learning can be utilised---as is done in the CAN algorithm \cite[Section 3]{janzing2012information}, described in Section~\ref{section: CAN model} of the current paper---to determine the approximate parameterisation (up to rescaling) of the canonical ``common cause'' from samples of the observed $A,B$.
+This implies that given the canonical causal model associated with any of the structures from Figure~\ref{bivariate_cases}, and the assumption of small influence of noise, manifold learning can be utilised---as is done in the CAN algorithm \citep[Section 3]{janzing2012information}, described in Section~\ref{section: CAN model}---to determine the approximate parameterisation (up to rescaling) of the canonical ``common cause'' from samples of the observed $A,B$.
+As discussed at the start of this section, one can use this to determine the causal structure underlying $A$ and $B$ as follows.

-Under the hypothesis that such an algorithm will learn the most likely latent representation of the data, we determine the most likely causal explanation as follows.
 In the case of Figure~\ref{bivariate_cases}(a) and Figure~\ref{bivariate_cases}(b), the ``common cause'' corresponds to the variables $u_A$ and $u_B$ respectively.
 In the case of Figure~\ref{bivariate_cases}(c) it is the actual common cause, $C$.
-Second, given the parameterisation of the ``common cause'', one can determine the original pre-canonical causal structure using a purely directed causal discovery algorithm to determine which causal link to the observed variables is underdetermined (if any).
+Second, given the parameterisation of the ``common cause,', one can determine the original pre-canonical causal structure using a purely directed causal discovery algorithm to determine which causal link to the observed variables is underdetermined (if any).
 If the arrow to $A$ is underdetermined then the causal structure is Figure~\ref{bivariate_cases}(a); if the arrow to $B$ is underdetermined the structure is Figure~\ref{bivariate_cases}(b); if no arrow is underdetermined, the structure is Figure~\ref{bivariate_cases}(c).
-The causal discovery algorithm described above is summarised in Algorithm~\ref{causal_discovery}.